Cards & Tiles

 Hierarchy

 A consistent hierarchy of information is key when creating a card.
-The content must be readable not only by sight but also by screen readers.
+The content must be readable not only visually but also to screen readers.

 Consider how the content flows and balance content and controls to avoid overwhelming users.